andreasbergstrm/K-Means-Clustering-for-Customer-Segmentation/README.md

 # K-Means Clustering for Customer Segmentation

 ## Overview
-A short project where I use the unsupervised learning method K-Means clustering to segment customers at a large mall based on age and income data, and visualize the output.
+A short project where I used the unsupervised learning method K-Means clustering to segment customers at a large mall based on age and income data, and visualize the output.
 I also perform a exploratory data analysis to highlight further characteristics of the customers.

 ## Code and Resources Used